 Yoga is perfect for anyone who wants to adopt a healthy lifestyle.
-Not only does it repair your worn out muscles, it also de-stresses your mind after a tiring day, hence, preparing you for another tough and demanding day on the court.
-Though there are many benefits of practicing yoga, but some of my personal favorites are:
+Not only does it repair your worn-out muscles, but it also de-stresses your mind after a tiring day, hence, preparing you for another tough and demanding day on the court.
+Though there are many benefits of practicing yoga, some of my personal favorites are:

 Sports yoga makes it easier for the body muscles to move easily, making them flexible enough for a wide range of activities from triathlon to soccer.
-This is especially important for athletes practicing swinging actions in sports such as golf, tennis, volleyball and badminton.
+This is especially important for athletes practicing swinging actions in sports such as golf, tennis, volleyball, and badminton.

 2. Develop Core Strength

-There are muscles that run all the way from our feet to the inner thighs to front side of the hips and moves towards the head while covering the organs that come along the spinal cord.
+There are muscles that run all the way from our feet to the inner thighs to the front side of the hips and moves towards the head while covering the organs that come along the spinal cord.
 What many sportsmen are not aware of is that the muscles present in these areas are very weak and need to be strengthened on a regular basis.

 Strong deep core muscles mean a strong back with a balanced and stable posture while playing which is one of the best benefits of practicing yoga.

 Yoga has amazing healing powers that can help athletes get up faster after an injury.
-It tones up the muscles, elongates them and repairs the ones that are damaged.
+It tones up the muscles, elongates them, and repairs the ones that are damaged.
 All this results in a healthy and strong body that is less likely to get injured and in case it does get affected, yoga will help speed up the recovery process.

-The physical strength that comes from putting together your whole body, mind and spirit is incomparable to any other exercise.
+The physical strength that comes from putting together your whole body, mind, and spirit is incomparable to any other exercise.
 No amount of exercise or weight lifting can make your body as strong as yoga can.

 Yoga teaches you balance.
 This prevents any injuries or falls due to a lack of imbalance while playing sports.
-There are some remarkable poses in that show you how to be resilient and flexible, without losing control or breaking your bones.
+There are some remarkable poses that show you how to be resilient and flexible, without losing control or breaking your bones.

 Yoga is believed to stabilize athletes’ muscles that may otherwise be neglected in other exercises.
-These are the same muscles that protect your vital body organs, spinal cord and joints.
+These are the same muscles that protect your vital body organs, spinal cord, and joints.